Table of Contents

 Ingredients that Add Sodium

-- Canned beans and tomatoes are chili staples, but they’re often loaded with sodium to preserve freshness.
+- Canned Beans and Tomatoes Canned beans and tomatoes are chili staples, but they’re often loaded with Sodium to preserve freshness.

-- 1 cup of canned beans can have up to 400-500 mg of sodium.
+- One cup of canned beans can have up to 400-500 mg of Sodium.

-- Opt for “no salt added” or rinse regular canned beans thoroughly to cut sodium by as much as 40%.
+- Opt for “no salt added” or rinse regular canned beans thoroughly to cut Sodium by as much as 40%.

 - Consider using low-sodium or homemade broth to reduce the impact.

-- Many commercial chili powders and taco seasoning blends contain hidden salt.
+- Chili Powders and Spice Mixes Many commercial chili powders and taco seasoning blends contain hidden salt.

-- A single tablespoon of chili seasoning can add 150-300 mg of sodium.
+- A single tablespoon of chili seasoning can add 150-300 mg of Sodium.

-- Use lean ground beef, turkey, or chicken to maintain flavor without excessive sodium.
+- Use lean ground beef, turkey, or chicken to maintain flavor without excessive Sodium.

-- Use these garnishes sparingly or swap them for fresh avocado, Greek yogurt, or cilantro.
+- Use these garnishes sparingly, or swap them for fresh avocado, Greek yogurt, or cilantro.

 Cooking Methods and Salt Use